-Andrew Mills outlines how to become self-sufficient and the alternative ways that enable you to switch off from modern life, whilst still living comfortably
+Andrew Mills from Flogas outlines how to become self-sufficient and the alternative ways that enable you to switch off from modern life, whilst still living comfortably

 However, there are ways of regaining our independence from the modern world around us without compromising our quality of life – going off-grid is one of them.
 By replacing energy and water supplies from the main grid for renewable alternatives, this way of living offers a sustainable alternative to a lifestyle where everything we need is available to use 24/7.
 Together with Flogas, specialists in LPG canisters, we take you through exactly how living off-grid can be easier than you think.